CODARcode/PerformanceVisualization/README.md

 * `*.csv` outlier files from analysis routine under `perfvis/outliers`, which contains normal and abnormal function calls of different job IDs.

 # Preprocessing
-The `preprocess` directory includes the scripts to generate data for the main routine and import corresponding data into the database.
+The `preprocess` directory includes the scripts to generate the dependent data for the main routine and import corresponding data into the database.

 * Precompute `summary` data for the *overview* panel of the visualization by running:
 ```